fieldtrip/website/development/project/opm_helmet_design.md

 {% include image src="/assets/img/tutorial/opm_helmet_design/population7.png" width="600" %}

-From this point on the code is the same as above, so we use **[ft_sensorplacement](/reference/ft_sensorplacement)** to rotate and translate the STL models to the desired sensor positions, we can visualize the result, and export it to STL files for postprocessing.
+From this point on the code is the same before, so we use **[ft_sensorplacement](/reference/ft_sensorplacement)** to rotate and translate the STL models to the desired sensor positions, we can visualize the result, and export it to STL files for postprocessing.

 ## Part 2 - sensor distributions